 At the same time, many museums are more active than ever in sharing their collections, stories, knowledge… What can we do to support them?
 I would recommend you creating separated social media profiles for following only museums.
 It can be just one individual page on Twitter or Instagram.
 As for Facebook, there are options to configure news feed the way you follow only museums and a few other things.

-My special recommendation
+My special social media recommendations

 Uffizi Galleries, both for their webpage and social media profiles on Facebook, Twitter, and Instagram – for everyone who loves beautiful Italy and wants to support them!
 They post enjoyable content that made you feel close to Florence and Italian renaissance!
+They post in Italian, so if you are one of those who dream to learn some Italian – here is the chance!
+Otherwise, automatic translators work just fine.

 The social media initiative #EmptyMuseum from the Italian Ministry of Culture wants to keep Italians in touch with their heritage.
 But since the primary hashtag is in English, it suggest an idea of a bigger action.
 I suggest you to follow the content flow coming from this initiative!